Insights & Trends CX Contact Center

 9. Call abandonment rate

-Call abandonment rate measures the percentage of calls that are disconnected by customers before they can be answered by an agent.
+The call abandonment rate measures the percentage of calls that customers disconnect from before an agent can answer.
 It helps you understand how often customers give up waiting in queues due to long wait times or a lack of available agents.

 If your call center has a high call abandonment rate, it typically means that your contact center struggles to handle call volume efficiently.